Ayn Rand and Me4 January 2010

-I think that Rand suffered from a sort of
+I think that Rand suffered from

-mind-blindness, such that she could not use ordinary intuïtions as most people do to understand other people.
+mind-blindness of a sort, such that she could not use ordinary intuïtions as most people do to understand other people.
 That is not to say that she could not use some other means; and being compelled to use other means sometimes even caused her to have insights that other people would miss.
 But it was a struggle, her understanding could be imperfect, and it left her treating empathy as if it were an unfair demand.
 (It surely didn't help that she'd been forced to live under a regime that willfully confused coërcive redistribution with brotherhood in order to license a considerable amount of repression and brutality.)

 One sees this lack and rejection of empathy somewhat reflected through-out her writing.
 Its expression diminished over time, but at its worst it embraced sociopathy.
 In some of her journal notes of 1928, a young Ayn Rand seriously planned to have a hero modelled on William Edward Hickman, who in late 1927 had kidnapped a 12-year-old girl, and then delivered her grotesquely mutilated corpse when her father paid for her return.
 Hickman, as Rand saw him, had acted without concern for others, with the supposed motto

 What is good for me is right.
 In The Night of January 16th (1934), the protagonist is a woman whose heroic love is for a man whom she knows to be a conscienceless swindler (inspired by Ivar Kreuger).
 In We the Living (1936), the heroine at one point thrills in response to a depiction of a man whipping serfs, and her truest love, Leo, lives only for himself.
 In The Fountainhead, that has largely been left behind, but it has a very ugly echo.